 The graduate advisor meets regularly with graduate students to advise them on their study program and requirements for the degree.
-All students should arrange to meet with the graduate advisor at the beginning of the fall quarter for advising and are strongly urged to consider quarterly appointments.
+All students should arrange to meet with the graduate advisor before classes begin each Fall quarter for advising and are strongly urged to consider quarterly appointments.

-The graduate advisor, along with the chair of the student's examination committee annually reviews the progress which that student is making toward the degree.
+The graduate advisor, along with the chair of each student's examination committee, annually reviews the progress which that student is making toward the degree.
 The meeting generally occurs towards the end of the spring quarter.
 The graduate advisor produces a memo reviewing the meeting's major points of discussion, and places one copy in the student's academic file and gives another to the student.
 If progress is not satisfactory, the graduate advisor will inform the student in writing and make suggestions about means of improving performance.

-The graduate advisor, in conjunction with the Graduate Affairs Committee and in consultation with other faculty where appropriate, oversees admissions procedures for incoming graduate students, departmental recommendations for University fellowships and distribution of departmental financial aid, including teaching assistantships.
+The graduate advisor oversees admissions procedures for incoming graduate students, departmental recommendations for University fellowships and distribution of departmental financial aid, including teaching assistantships.